MohamedAbdalfatah/cell_ranger/README.md

 #SBATCH --job-name={}

 #SBATCH --mail-type=all        # send email when job begins, ends, or fails
-#SBATCH --mail-user=mohamed.abdalfttah@cnag.crg.eu
+#SBATCH --mail-user=mohamed.abdalfttah@cnag.eu

 #SBATCH --output=%x.slurm.%J.out        # define where our output and error from the job will be stored
 #SBATCH --error=%x.slurm.%J.err

-#SBATCH --time=23:00:00 # set a maximum time that the job will take HH:MM:SS (process will be terminated after this is reached)
+#SBATCH --time=11:00:00 # set a maximum time that the job will take HH:MM:SS (process will be terminated after this is reached)

 #SBATCH --ntasks=1
 #SBATCH --cpus-per-task=1